Skip to content

 author_email Your email address Text

-organization_name Your organisation (fixed: NHS England) Text
+organization_name Your organisation name (default: NHS England) Text

 team_name Your team name Text

-team_email Team contact email (optional) Text
+team_email Team contact email Text

-Python python_version_number Minimum Python version 3.10, 3.11, 3.12
+Python python_version_number Minimum Python version 3.10, 3.11, 3.12, 3.13

-environment_manager Virtual environment tool virtualenv, conda, pipenv, uv, pixi, poetry, none
+environment_manager Virtual environment tool uv, virtualenv, conda, pipenv, pixi, poetry, none

-Options include_code_scaffold Include example code modules yes, no
+Options include_code_scaffold Include example code modules Yes, No

-documentation Documentation tool mkdocs, none
+docs Documentation tool mkdocs, none

 Generated Project Structure